rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 }
 ```

-what is the advantage of using this `enum`?
+What is the advantage of using this `enum`?
 I don't see a safety advantage, please let me know if I am missing something.
 This does not add clarity or readability either.
 String literals are much more readable.

 I think `enum`-s are used because they are a familiar translation of a concept from other programming languages.
-In this series I am suggesting building up cross language prowess based on types not on habits developed in other languages.
+In this series I am suggesting building up cross language prowess based on types and not on habits developed in other languages.
 This would suggest preferring the first example.

 ### Clarity vs encapsulation